Society and the new middle class

 Harriet's Response to Slavery in America

-When Harriet sailed into America on 19th September 1834, she had never come into direct contact with slavery.
+When Harriet Martineau sailed into America on 19th September 1834, she had never come into direct contact with slavery.
 Harriet detested slavery and had written against it in the fourth of the Illustrations series - 'Demerara'.
 She travelled widely in the South of the United States.
 She never hid her views but, as long as she did not speak out publicly, as a visitor her opinion was tolerated.
 However, in Boston she was invited by the Ladies Anti Slavery Society to make a statement.
 In this statement, Harriet found herself preaching against the evils of slavery and calling for its abolition.
 She stated that slavery was inconsistent with the law of god and described it as an utter abomination.

-After her declaration, newspapers in Boston and elsewhere printed negative reports and she was sent abusive and threatening letters.
+After her declaration, newspapers in Boston and elsewhere printed negative reports and Harriet was sent abusive and threatening letters.
 A planned return visit to the Ohio Valley and Missouri had to be cancelled as it was no longer safe for her to travel there.
 However, as Harriet herself pointed out, the abuse she suffered was mild compared with that which the enslaved people and abolitionists had to face every day.
 She felt that the very desperation of the measures taken to defend slavery - congressional gags, the lynch mobs, the suppression of speech and press - was proof of the weakness of the institution.